Embassy of Greece, Canberra: History

 The embassy has been located at its current location since 1983, when the Embassy of Greece was built on a plot of land allocated to the Government of the Hellenic Republic for the purpose of housing a diplomatic mission and the Ambassador's residence.

 Head of the Mission

 Ambassador

-The current Ambassador of Greece to Australia is Her Excellency Mrs. Ekaterini Xagorari, Ambassador Extraordinary and Plenipotentiary, a senior career diplomat appointed to her role by the President of the Hellenic Republic.
-Her credentials were accepted by the Governor-General of Australia at an official ceremony on 24 February 2016.
+The current Ambassador of Greece to Australia is His Excellency Mr. Stavros Venizelos, Ambassador Extraordinary and Plenipotentiary, a senior career diplomat appointed by the President of the Hellenic Republic.
+His credentials were accepted by the Governor-General of Australia at an official ceremony in March 2024.

 Other diplomatic staff

 The current Deputy Head of Mission and Head of the Consular Office is Mr. Ioannis Ferentinos.